Hello, there! I'm Jakob. This blog is about programming, mostly, and sometimes biology.

 Even though it was as late as 2016, Python had just replaced Perl as the lingua franca in bioinfo.
 I quickly developed a strong dislike for Perl and R, and dove headfirst into Python, wanting to learn as much as possible, and wanting to use Python for everything.

 While Python was great and flexible, I spent the next year butting my head against the performance wall.
 See, I worked in metagenomics, a sub-field of bioinfo characterised by large datasets.
 When developing my main PhD project, Vamb, it quickly became clear that "Python for everything" just was not feasible.
-I really tried though - attempting to master Numpy, Numba and PyTorch and Cython, all in order to squeeze acceptable performance out of Python.
-Eventually, Vamb ended up using a combination of Numpy, Pytorch and Cython (yes, all three).
+I really tried though - attempting to master Numpy, Numba, PyTorch and Cython, all in order to squeeze acceptable performance out of Python.
+Eventually, Vamb ended up using a combination of Numpy, PyTorch and Cython (yes, all three).

 In my desperate search for good solutions, I stumbled upon Julia.
 I didn't like it in the beginning.
 It was too unlike Python - too weird.
 But boy, could it run fast.
 After seeing my own clumsy Julia code easily beat my optimized Cython, I tried to give Julia a shot.
 Eventually, the weirdness wore off and its underlying design beauty began to shine through to me.